Juneteenth in Indy 2026 | Events and Free Museum Entry Around the City

 Mt.
 Carmel Church, 9610 E 42nd Street, Indianapolis

 Mt.
-Carmel Church invites you to their free, family event that promises carnival games, food trucks, vendors, entertainment, and more.
-Come back on June 22 for an outdoor worship experience with the congregation.
+Carmel Church invites you to its free, family event that promises carnival games, food trucks, vendors, entertainment, and more.

 Museums with Free Admission for Juneteenth